 During the consultation, the main behavioural problems presented are reviewed in detail and a re-training programme agreed for you to follow through with your dog.
 Sometimes, we may need time to reflect on and consider the problems presented.
 In that eventuality, Aftab will revisit your home at no extra cost to provide his full advice on a re-training programme.
 Depending on the precise circumstances, this advice may be given by telephone.

 A comprehensive report is subsequently presented to you.
 This lays out the matters discussed and the re-training programme in full.
 Thereafter, you are welcome to contact Aftab by telephone to discuss any of the behaviour(s) on which you have received advice.
 No further fee is charged for this service.

 Whatever your dog’s behavioural problem, observations and assessments are made in the privacy of your home.
-Practical training demonstrations can be shown to you on control methods for your dog, including the appropriate use of any equipment.
-In some extreme cases, clients elect to leave their dog in Aftab’s care so that he may carry out intensive work with the aim of breaking the cycle of the behavioural problem.
+Practical training demonstrations are given on how best to modify your dog’s behavioural issue.
+In some extreme cases, clients elect to leave their dog in Aftab’s care so that he may carry out intensive work with the aim of speeding up the rehabilitation process.
 In this case, a different fee arrangement can be discussed.

 Please note that for established clients only, we also offer a dog boarding and dog walking service.
 Clients find this helpful as Aftab is not only able to care for their dogs whilst they are on holiday, but also reinforce agreed strategies to speed up and ensure the behaviour modification remains on track.